How to pay off your credit cards – when no one wants to help you

 That’s when Diane ran into another problem that her challenges with credit card debt had created.
 She’d only missed a few payments on a few credit cards, but those little missteps had dropped her credit score by over 100 points.
 She got rejected when she applied for a balance transfer credit card.
 Then she got rejected on a debt consolidation loan, too.
 Nobody was willing to extend her any new credit, so any do-it-yourself solution was off the table.
 If she wanted to avoid bankruptcy she needed help.

 This isn’t an uncommon situation.
-Only 30% of Americans have credit scores that are considered excellent (750 and above); another 13% have score that are considered good (700-749).
+Only 30% of Americans have credit scores that are considered excellent (750 and above); another 13% have a score that is considered good (700-749).
 But that leaves more than half of Americans (57%) with fair-to-poor credit ratings.
 So, while do-it-yourself debt solutions exist, they don’t work for a large percentage of the population who don’t have the credit score necessary to qualify.

 Diane worried that she was headed for bankruptcy, which would just set her credit back even more.
 But after seeing a commercial for Debt.com, she decided to make one last attempt to find a solution.
 She spent about 30 minutes on the phone with a representative reviewing her situation.
 By the end of the call, she had a solution that would pay off her debt.
 It wasn’t going to solve her problems overnight, but she finally had peace of mind that she’d be able to become debt free without going through bankruptcy.

-We don’t just offer one solution – in fact, we don’t actually offer any solution directly.
+At Debt.com we don’t just offer one solution – in fact, we don’t actually offer any solution directly.
 Instead, we work with a range of accredited financial service providers, so we can match you with the best solution for your unique financial situation.
 With one simple, free consultation with one of our debt resolution specialists, you can develop a customized plan to get out of debt that fits your goals.

 Use our free credit card payoff calculator to see how long it will take you to pay off your debt with minimum payments.